Skip to main content

 • message: human-readable description in English.
 Do not parse it; it may evolve.

-• request_id: CaptainDNS request identifier, required when opening a support ticket.
+• request_id: CaptainDNS request identifier, useful when opening a support ticket.
+Present only if the X-Request-Id header was propagated.

 The HTTP status always accompanies the code.
 A robust client branches on the (status, code) pair and uses code as the primary key.